kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

 useful to implement a bridging mechanism to Kakarot with low overhead, or any other mechanism that requires interacting with funds of a Kakarot account.

-Therefore, we will use this design in Kakarot.
+Considering the compatibility properties, we will use this design in Kakarot.
 The second design, presented after, still has some interesting properties that we will discuss.
 But the benefits it brings do not outweigh the loss of compatibility.

 ### A shared storage space for all Kakarot Contracts